-A solar eclipse is a magnificent natural phenomena, during which the direct Sun is shadowed by the moon to darken the daytime sky (Vollmer, Shaw, 2018).
-In this article I would like to draw your attention on another phenomena, which I “discovered” accidentionally during the Great American Eclipse – the visual range changes.
+A solar eclipse is a magnificent natural phenomenon, during which the direct Sun is shadowed by the moon to darken the daytime sky (Vollmer, Shaw, 2018).
+In this article, I would like to draw your attention to another phenomenon, which I “discovered” accidentally during the Great American Eclipse – the visual range changes.

-I will say again, that normally an overwhelming majority of observers fascinates the solar corona during the eclipse.
-However it’s good to know, that there are also interesting optical phenomenas away from the Sun.
-This is for instance the angular distribution of both sky brightness and polarization change dramatically and abruptly at the onset or the end of the totality.
+I will say again, that normally an overwhelming majority of observers fascinate the solar corona during the eclipse.
+However, it’s good to know, that there are also interesting optical phenomena away from the Sun.
+This is, for instance, the angular distribution of both sky brightness and polarization change dramatically and abruptly at the onset of the end of the totality.
 Another one is the sky color and illumination changes, which I have shown in this article.
-In addition the totality sky is sufficiently dark to allow naked-eye observations of stars and planets of approximately 3.5 magnitude or higher brightness, yet diffraction coronas and halos may remain visible (although visible rainbows are very unlikely)(Konnen, Hinz, 2008).
+In addition, the totality sky is sufficiently dark to allow naked-eye observations of stars and planets of approximately 3.5 Magnitude or higher brightness, yet diffraction coronas and halos may remain visible (although visible rainbows are very unlikely)(Konnen, Hinz, 2009).

-The interesting subject is also a visibility change during the solar eclipse.
-The visual range is an important thing for mountaineers, who desires to watch the mountains or different objects closely or further located and for people admiring a long-distance observations.
-The visual range changes during the solar eclipse is a very interesting issue, because the lack of direct solar illumination of part or all of the path between an observer and a distant object can result in that object will be visible or not.
+The interesting subject is also visibility change during the solar eclipse.
+The visual range is an important thing for mountaineers, who desire to watch the mountains or different objects closely or further located, and for people admiring long-distance observations.
+The visual range changes during the solar eclipse is a very interesting issue because the lack of direct solar illumination of part or all of the path between an observer and a distant object can result in whether that object will be visible or not.
 This is the thing, that I address in this article.
-Having a decent knowledge about the extension of visual range during a total solar eclipse an observers and mountaineers will be able to plan their eclipse observations in mountainuous areas.
-My observation and support materials comes from Great American Eclipse, which was observed in mountaimuous-looking roughness of the western part of the USA.
+Having a decent knowledge about the extension of visual range during total solar eclipse observers and mountaineers will be able to plan their eclipse observations in mountainous areas.
+My observation and support materials come from the Great American Eclipse, which was observed in the mountainous-looking roughness of the western part of the USA.

 2. THE OBSERVATION METHODS AND LOCATION